 Greek yogurt is made by simply straining off most of the liquid found in regular yogurt.
 This eliminates a lot of the carbohydrates and lactose (milk sugar), which makes the Greek variety a favorite staple for people on low-carb diets.

-In addition to a reduced carb count, Greek yogurt offers more protein per cup than its standard cousin.
+In addition to a reduced carb count, Greek yogurt offers more protein per cup than its standard cousin (along with minerals, including trace minerals such as zinc and iodine).
 If you get the whole-milk version (as opposed to low-fat or non-fat), you get a higher fat count, which helps stifle hunger.